Pictogram van een vrachtwagen, symbool voor verzending of levering. Free home delivery from €75

 Article 5 – The agreement

-- The entrepreneur will provide the consumer with the following information with the product or service, in writing or in such a way that it can be stored by the consumer in an accessible manner on a durable data carrier:
+- The entrepreneur will provide the consumer with the following information regarding the product or service, in writing or in such a way that it can be stored by the consumer in an accessible manner on a durable data carrier:

 Article 6 – Right of withdrawal